 - Explore definitions of “wrongdoing” in a new light

-- Separate self from act (you will be able to distinguish between “I am a bad person” and “what I did was ‘wrong’”)
+- Separate self from the mistake (you will be able to distinguish between “I am a bad person” and “what I did was ‘wrong’”)

-- Learn coping skills to tolerate discomfort arising from talking about your experience
+- Learn coping skills to tolerate discomfort arising from forgiveness process

 - Acknowledge and grieve your loss